Clearly Better Commercial

 An interior site inspection should also check the building’s heating, cooling, and air ventilation systems to ensure they are working properly.
 In many cases, we ask our HVAC partners to perform this specialized inspection.
 During our interior site inspection, we may also meet with tenants to ensure any maintenance and repair requests get handled promptly.

 Regular site inspections are an integral part of the commercial property management process.
 The Clarity Commercial team learns a lot from the site inspections we perform.
-Sometimes, there are maintenance and repairs we can perform immediately, while other inspections uncover future maintenance and upgrade costs.
-Anticipating these costs help property owners plan for future investments and avoid paying for emergency repairs.
+Sometimes, there are maintenance and repair tasks we can perform immediately, while other inspections uncover future maintenance and upgrade costs.
+Anticipating these costs helps property owners plan for future investments and avoid paying for emergency repairs.

 If you haven’t had your commercial property inspected in a while, get in touch with the Clarity Commercial team.
 We can work with you to ensure your buildings are in good working order and help you manage your maintenance and repair expenses.